PlywoodPallet/admin-dashboard/README.md

 - Is there some sort of vscode extension that will double check my CSS selectors are named correctly?
 Lots of frustration created due to a typo
 - play with css text overflow property to omit text after a certain amount of lines, to make each card more or less the same size
 - how to make the page minimum one viewport height?
 I'd like to fill the window even if content is empty (height: 100vh works but what if content overflows)
+- Would min-height be useful for project cards?